Argentina 101: What to Know About Argentina Before Coming

 E-Sim

 Argentina uses E-sim cards which work like a regular sim card, but you don’t need the physical sim card to make it work.
 I use Airalo, which works in over 190 countries.
-If you purchase through this link we are both rewarded with a great deal.
-You can also get an E-sim with Claro which offers better local prices.
+If you purchase an Argentina E-sim through this link you’ll get $3 off your first purchase.

 Argentina Outlets & Plugs